Contract costing is a costing technique which is applied in accumulating the cost of large scale jobs. It is also called terminal costing.

 1. Retention Money

-As the contract work progresses, the consultants (architect and quantity surveyor) appointed the contractee issues certificates to indicate the portion of the work already completed.
-The contractor will be paid according to this certificate and a certain portion thereof will be retained the contractee.
+As the contract work progresses, the consultants (architect and quantity surveyor) appointed by the contractee issues certificates to indicate the portion of the work already completed.
+The contractor will be paid according to this certificate and a certain portion thereof will be retained by the contractee.
 This is called retention money.

 2. Notional Profit